axelarnetwork/axelar-core/docs/cli/axelard_query_ibc_client_config.md

-      --grpc-addr string   the gRPC endpoint to use for this chain --grpc-insecure      allow gRPC over insecure channels, if not the server must use TLS --height int         Use a specific height to query state at (this can error if the node is pruning state) -h, --help               help for params
+      --grpc-addr string   the gRPC endpoint to use for this chain --grpc-insecure      allow gRPC over insecure channels, if not the server must use TLS --height int         Use a specific height to query state at (this can error if the node is pruning state) -h, --help               help for config
       --node string        <host>:<port> to CometBFT RPC interface for this chain (default "tcp://localhost:26657") -o, --output string      Output format (text|json) (default "text")
 ```